rsumner31/python-cmake-buildsystem11/README.rst

     installed into lib64/python2.7/lib-dynload instead of
     lib/python2.7/lib-dynload.

+  Py_USING_UNICODE             (only for python2, defaults to ON)
+    Enable unicode support.
+By default, ucs2 is used.
+It can be forced to ucs4 setting Py_UNICODE_SIZE to 4.

   EXTRA_PYTHONPATH=dir1:dir2    (defaults to "")
     Colon (:) separated list of extra directories to add to the compiled-in PYTHONPATH.